 What's The Grocery Business Really Worth To Amazon?
-More Than You Might Think.
+More Than You Might Think

 On Thursday, Nomura Instinet analyst Anthony DiClemente upped his target price on Amazon.com (NASDAQ:AMZN) largely in response to the company's recent venture into the grocery business.
-DiClemente now thinks AMZN shares are going reach $1,100, versus a prior target of $975.
+DiClemente now thinks AMZN's shares are going to reach $1,100 versus a prior target of $975.
 That's roughly 15% better than its current price.

 To that end, just how big might the grocery business be for Amazon, and is there any proof the company can profitably differentiate itself from other players?
 Answers to those questions are, (1) big, and (2) yes.